CLNEulalia/Building-A-Bigger-Project/readme.md

     - Methods/Functions can be no longer than five lines of code.
     - More [here](https://robots.thoughtbot.com/sandi-metz-rules-for-developers)

-5. Refactor your code!
-Get something that works first and then make it better afterwards -- similar to MVP but for just code quality.
+5. Refactor your code! *Refactoring* refers to restructuring your code to make it more readable and less complex without changing the external functionality.
+First get something that works and then make it better afterwards!

 Bonus tip:
 6. Debugging -- you may see in class that a lot of times we will ask you to console.log() your variables so that we can see what they are set as at a certain point.
 This is a great first step to identifying where your code is going wrong.
 See if your variable is actually set to what you expect it to be.